 St. Mary’s introduced Hector back in 2014.
 Hector is a dolphin character from ‘Hector’s World’ – a series of animated episodes and accompanying lessons about e-Safety supported by CEOP.
 The Hector’s World series helps the younger children in our school learn how to use computers safely and how to keep personal information private.
 The older children in our school have these key messages reinforced each year.

-Every computer in our school that children have access to will have Hector’s World Safety Button installed.
+Every desktop computer in our school that children have access to will have Hector’s World Safety Button installed.
 This button is Hector the dolphin and he is found swimming in the top right corner of the computer screen.
 The children are taught that if something on-screen upsets or worries them, perhaps they might feel uncomfortable by what they have seen or heard, they should immediately click on Hector.
 Once activated, the computer screen will be covered with an underwater scene with accompanying sound effects and written message that instructs the child to get adult help.

 You can download and install Hector’s World Safety Button for your computer at home – ask an adult to help you by following the instructions found on the following website:

-At St. Mary’s Church of England Primary School all children in both Key Stage 1 and Key Stage 2 are required to sign the ‘Acceptable Use Policy – Pupil Agreement’ class form to say they have read and understood the e-Safety rules, and that they will use the school computers, school network and systems, software, hardware, hand-held devices, and the Internet in a responsible way, including the use of e-mail and other forms of communication.
+At St. Mary’s all children in both Key Stage 1 and Key Stage 2 are required to sign the ‘Acceptable Use Policy – Pupil Agreement’ class form to say they have read and understood the e-Safety rules, and that they will use the school computers, school network and systems, software, hardware, hand-held devices, and the Internet in a responsible way, including the use of e-mail and other forms of communication.
 These class forms will be signed each year and displayed as a visual reminder.
 Children are made aware that both computer and Internet use (including e-mail) will be monitored to ensure their safety and that any inappropriate use will be dealt with.

 A copy of this pupil agreement can be viewed be clicking the link below: